 How Much Does Window Installation Cost In Clinton?

-Window installation and replacement costs will be influenced by several factors, including the materials you choose, how difficult your windows are to access or install, and the number and size of the windows.
-On average, homeowners in Clinton will spend about $280 per window*.
+Window installation and replacement costs will be influenced by a number of factors, including the materials you choose, the number and size of the windows, and how difficult your windows are to access or install.
+On average, Clinton homeowners should expect to spend roughly $280 per window*.
 Below are additional cost breakdowns. *Cost data based on sample pricing for window installation from multiple retailers and adjusted for local cost of living.

 When To Replace Windows